Civil Service Handbook - P

 (SUCSS Rule 250.90)

 New employees at WIU may be on probation for a period of twelve months as determined by the position.
-Evaluations occur normally at the end of the 3rd, 6th, 9th and 12th months, however the University retains the right to dismiss an employee (during the probationary period) without recourse if the employer determines that the employee has failed to demonstrate the ability and the qualifications necessary to furnish satisfactory service.
+Evaluations may occur at the end of the 4th, 8th, and 12th months; however the University retains the right to dismiss an employee (during the probationary period) without recourse if the employer determines that the employee has failed to demonstrate the ability and the qualifications necessary to furnish satisfactory service.
 While on probation, employees are entitled to use sick leave for appropriate reasons.
 However, vacation time may only be used for good cause with the approval of the Director of Human Resources.
 New employees may take advantage of educational benefits prior to completion of their probationary periods with appropriate approval.
 After the probationary period is complete, employees will be evaluated each year on their employment anniversary.

 (SUCSS Rule 250.50)